galaxyproject/admin-training/intro/12-architecture/galaxy_architecture.md

 github.com/galaxyproject/**planemo**

-Commande line utilities to assist in the development of Galaxy tools.
+Command line utilities to assist in the development of Galaxy tools.
 Linting, testing, deploying to ToolSheds... *The best practice approach for Galaxy tool development!*